Skip to content

 VMs connect to the virtual switch through port groups or virtual networks.
 The host uplink connects the virtual switch to the physical network.

-A port group is not just a label.
-It usually controls VLAN membership and may also control security settings, teaming behavior, traffic shaping, or policy.
+A port group is not only a label.
+It usually controls VLAN membership.
+It can also control security settings, teaming behavior, and traffic policy.
+The port group is the control point for what a VM can send and receive.

 VLAN tagging models

-There are three common ways VLANs show up around a virtual switch.
+There are three common ways VLANs appear around a virtual switch.

 VM sends untagged frame

-Host uplink sends tagged VLAN 20 frame over trunk
+-> host uplink sends tagged VLAN 20 frame over the trunk

 interface GigabitEthernet1/0/20